dcreutz/SQM-Data-Retriever/README.md

 # SQM Data Retriever

-An open-source server-side backend for retrieving data from Unihedron Sky Quality Meter:tm: data files.
+An open-source server-side backend for retrieving data from Unihedron Sky Quality Meter data files.

-Works with files in the 'International Dark Sky Association (IDA) NSBM Community Standards for Reporting Skyglow Observations' format ['International Dark Sky Association (IDA) NSBM Community Standards for Reporting Skyglow Observations' format]('International Dark Sky Association (IDA) NSBM Community Standards for Reporting Skyglow Observations' format) and files in the format output by the Unihedron software feature 'sun-moon-mw-clouds'.
+Works with files in the 'International Dark Sky Association (IDA) NSBM Community Standards for Reporting Skyglow Observations' format [http://www.darksky.org/night-sky-conservation/248](http://www.darksky.org/night-sky-conservation/248) and files in the format output by the Unihedron software feature 'sun-moon-mw-clouds'.

 The retriever can be configured to add attributes to the data including sun and moon position and illumination, regression analysis and image files.

-Designed as the backend for the [SQM Visualizer](https://...), it provides a full API (see src/sqm_responder.php for information).
+Designed as the backend for the [SQM Visualizer](https://github.com/dcreutz/SQM-Visualizer), it provides a full API (see src/sqm_responder.php for information).

 The software is licensed under the GNU Affero General Public License version 3, or (at your option) any later version.
 The sofware was designed and developed by Darren Creutz.